South–South cooperation: Space technology

 China and Brazil have successfully cooperated in the field of space.
-Among the most successful space cooperation projects were the development and launch of earth monitoring satellites.
+Among the most successful space cooperation projects were the development and launch of Earth observation satellites.
 As of 2023, the two countries have jointly developed six China-Brazil Earth Resource Satellites.
-These projects have helped both Brazil and China develop their access to satellite imagery and promoted remote sending research.
+These projects have helped both Brazil and China develop their access to satellite imagery and promoted remote sensing research.
 Brazil and China's cooperation is a unique example of South–South cooperation between two developing countries in the field of space.

 Climate change

-China is a clean energy leader and both exports its technology to other developing countries and is a source of bilateral cooperation programs with other countries in the global South.
+China is a clean energy leader and both exports its technology to other developing countries and is a source of bilateral cooperation programs with other countries in the Global South.
 The "Ten, Hundred, Thousand" program is China's overarching initiative for South–South cooperation in addressing climate change.
 Announced in 2016, it aims to establish ten low-carbon demonstration zones, 100 climate change mitigation projects, and 1,000 cooperation projects for climate change training.
 As of 2023, China had signed partnerships with at least 27 other developing countries as part of this initiative.
 The Seychelles, Sri Lanka, and Myanmar have signed memorandums of understanding to develop low carbon demonstration zones.
 China has supported numerous climate change training programs as part of the initiative.

 Brazil and China have established the China-Brazil Center for Climate Change and Energy Technology Innovation, which is one of the most ambitious South-South bilateral clean energy programs.

 Security cooperation

 Peace and security responsibilities are also on the top of the agenda for cooperation.
-During the 2009 Africa-South America Summit, Colonel Gaddafi proposed a defence alliance between South America and Africa.
+During the 2009 Africa-South America Summit, Muammar al-Gaddafi proposed a defence alliance between South America and Africa.
 He called the alliance "a NATO of the South."